Gottlob, Timiș: Etymology

 The commune's name is of German origin, meaning "Praise to the Lord".
+Legend has it that the first settlers reached these lands amid a torrential downpour, which miraculously ceased when they arrived at the site of the future village.
+Overjoyed by this sign, they lifted their hands to the sky and exclaimed, 'Gott lob!'

 History

 Present-day Gottlob was founded in 1773, at the same time as the neighboring village of Tomnatic, on a territory that was inhabited in the more distant past.
 Between 1770 and 1773, the administration, under the guidance of Chamber Councilor Hildebrand (according to other sources, Captain Tribaustter), would build 203 houses in Gottlob for German (Swabian) settlers.
 The Catholic parish was also founded in 1773.
 The vast majority of the settlers who founded Gottlob came from Luxembourg and Lorraine, but also from Alsace, Mainz, Trier, Franconia and a few other localities in Banat.

+Gottlob has had a school since 1771.
+The estate passed in 1781 to Baron Anton Lipthay of Lovrin, scion of a long-established noble family.
+In 1836, a cholera outbreak devastated the population.
+Between 1866 and 1867, the villagers financed the construction of the Roman Catholic church.
+By 1880, oil lamps were lighting the streets of Gottlob.

+In 1912, Gottlob was described as a large village situated along the Kikinda–Arad railway line.
+It comprised 590 houses and a population of 2,199.
+The village also featured a savings bank and a brick kiln.
+That same year, its streets were illuminated by electric lighting.
+By 1936, Gottlob had a primary school, both male and mixed choirs, three brass bands, and several local institutions, including a tile factory, a mill, a warehouse, and an agricultural association.
+The village also supported a sports society, a firefighters' association, and a monument honoring its heroes.
+It counted 626 houses and 1,969 inhabitants.
+In 1949, the village celebrated the opening of its cultural center.

 Until 1940, Germans formed the majority of Gottlob's population.
 There was also a sizable French community.
 After World War II, their numbers dropped dramatically, from about 90% to less than 10% in 1992, with a continued decline throughout that decade.
 In 1945, 168 Germans were deported to Russia.
 Another 310 people were deported to Bărăgan between 1951–1956.